Abandoned Mine Land Economic Revitalization Projects

 2019 Funds Awarded: $1,417,400

 Project Intersection will provide and economic boost to four localities in the Lenowisco Regional Industrial Facilities Authority region.
-Removal of a highwall left by historic mining that oversees the intersection of two major highways in Norton.
-The 200-acre property will reclaimed in order to host three industrial sites.
+The project includes removal of a highwall left by historic mining that oversees the intersection of two major highways in Norton.
+The 200-acre property will reclaimed in order to host three industrial sites and a 30,000 square foot commercial building.
 Project Intersection is the top-ranked site for development within Lee, Wise and Scott Counties and the city of Norton.

 Project Throughbred Picture